Are you an independent agent?Sign Up|Log In

 • Towing and roadside assistance: This can pay for necessary towing services if your vessel becomes disabled on the water or if your vehicle breaks down while transporting your boat with a trailer.

 Your independent insurance agent can help you build a complete boat insurance policy or determine if your existing policy is in need of any additional coverages.
+For a full breakdown of your options, check out a full list of boat insurance coverage types.
+You can also learn more about your coverage by visiting our boat insurance FAQ

 It's also helpful to be aware of your boat insurance policy's exclusions before you try to file a claim.
 If your policy doesn't provide coverage for a certain incident, your claim is bound to get denied by your insurance company.